Lionel Gossman: Biography

 It was a time of enormous intellectual ferment, much of it the work of French thinkers and writers […].
 As phenomenology and existentialism were challenged by structuralism and structuralism in turn by "post-structuralism", we in the French section of the Romance Languages Department found ourselves in the role of mediators between our colleagues in the other disciplines and the French maîtres penseurs to whom we had direct access and whose aura illuminated us too to some extent.
 Curious physicists and puzzled English professors looked respectfully to us to provide explanations of the latest trends.
 French in those years was an extraordinarily lively discipline at the very center of the Humanities.

-In 1976, Gossman moved to Princeton University, where he spent 23 "calm, happy, productive and personally and intellectually fulfilling years."
+In 1976, Gossman moved to Princeton University, where he remained for 23 years.
 He served on key university committees, and from 1991 to 1996 chaired the Romance Languages Department.
 In 1990 he received Princeton's Howard T. Berhman Award for distinguished service in the humanities.

 In 1991 he was made an Officer in the Ordre des Palmes Académiques; in 1996, he was elected a Member of the American Philosophical Society; and in 2005 he received an honorary degree of Doctor of Humanities from Princeton University.
 Gossman has also served on the editorial boards of The Johns Hopkins University Press, the Princeton University Press and the American Philosophical Society.

 After retiring in 1999, Gossman resumed his undergraduate studies of German culture.
 He wrote a number of articles on aspects of 19th-century German art and cultural politics, including several studies of the Nazarene movement.
 On the Nazarenes, he authored the study "Unwilling Moderns: The Nazarene Painters of the Nineteenth Century" and the book "The Making of a Romantic Icon: The Religious Context of Friedrich Overbeck's 'Italia und Germania.'"